-NRM has adopted ICS model as organizational structure for responding to emergencies.
-The ICS will ensure that NRM is:
+NRM has adopted the Canadian ICS model as the organizational structure for responding to all emergencies.
+The ICS structure will ensure that NRM is:

-- Complying with applicable regulations and legislation. - Aligning with industry standards and best practices. - Emergency procedures for identifying potential emergency situations and planning for mitigation and control. - Minimizing consequences of emergency events by ensuring prompt and effective actions. - Providing appropriate training to ensure employees understand their roles and responsibilities under the Emergency Response Plans. - Conducting operational and discussion-based exercises to test the readiness of the organization. - Supporting response efforts by proving on-call support and emergency management leadership. - Providing stakeholders with relevant information regarding emergency management activities.

-Reviewing emergency management procedures and evaluating emergency responses to ensure continual improvement.
+- Complying with applicable regulations and legislation. - Aligning with industry standards and best practices. - Follows the processes for identifying potential emergency situations and planning for mitigation and control. - Minimizing consequences of emergency events by ensuring prompt and effective actions. - Providing appropriate training to ensure employees understand their roles and responsibilities under the Emergency Response Plans. - Conducting operational and discussion-based exercises to test the readiness of the organization. - Supporting response efforts by proving on-call support and emergency management leadership. - Providing stakeholders with relevant information regarding emergency management activities. - Reviewing emergency management procedures and evaluating emergency responses to ensure continual improvement.